apple1417/bl2.parts/_data/readme.md

 Field | Usage
 :---|:---
+`attr` | The object name of the attribute this grade slot should be assigned to.
+To be used if it doesn't exist in the standard definition.
+Optional.
 `name` | The grade slot's display name.
 `add_good` | If adding to the value gives a good outcome.
 `hide` | If to hide the grade slot - to be used if it doesn't actually exist.
+Optional.

+If `attr` is defined (and points to a valid object), the other fields are ignored.

 When displaying simple bonuses, any grades defined using these won't get their values converted, they'll show the raw grade bonus.
-Technically you can add the `percent` field too, these entries get interpreted by some of the same scripts as attributes, but it would be nonsensical.

 ### Mesh Entries
 ```yml